Bibhavxx/Coil-Tracking-System/README.md

 - UI mockups for industrial HMI/SCADA interfaces
 - Concept testing for coil movement and direction logic
 - Visualizing real-time coil status and transitions in production monitoring apps
+- To Check Position Of Coil At That Time

 ---